peddadap/design_templates/README.md

 ```

 ## Sequence Flow
-- User Flow On Opcenter
+- User Flow On Op-center
 - Similar Flow is scheduled nightly in airbyte for OpCenter Manager to do similar connectivity checks
 ```mermaid
 sequenceDiagram